hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 ## Quantum Setting

 HiAE targets a security strength of 128 bits against key recovery attacks and forgery attacks in the quantum setting.
-Security is not claimed against online superposition queries to cryptographic oracle attacks, as such attacks are highly impractical in real-world applications.
+Security is not claimed against online superposition queries to cryptographic oracles, as such attacks are highly impractical in real-world applications.

 ## Attack Considerations